johno645/brown-rabbit/GHES-REGISTRY-SETUP.md

    - `read:packages` (required for pulling images)
    - `write:packages` (if you need to push images)
    - `delete:packages` (if you need to delete images)

+### Option B: GitHub App (Recommended for Repository-Specific Access)

+**Note**: GHES doesn't support repository-specific PATs like GitLab, but GitHub Apps provide similar granular access control.

+1. **Create GitHub App**:
+   - Go to **Settings** → **Developer settings** → **GitHub Apps**
+   - Click **New GitHub App**
+   - Set permissions: `Contents: Read`, `Packages: Write`, `Metadata: Read`

+2. **Install on specific repositories**:
+   - After creation, install the app only on repositories that need registry access
+   - This provides repository-scoped access similar to GitLab project tokens

+3. **Use in workflows**:
+   - See `github-runners/examples/github-app-auth.yaml` for implementation
+   - See `github-runners/setup/github-app-setup.md` for detailed setup guide

+**Benefits of GitHub Apps over PATs**:
+- Repository-specific access (not user-wide)
+- Automatic token rotation (1-hour expiry)
+- Better audit trail and attribution
+- Can be revoked per repository

 ## Step 2: Create Kubernetes Registry Secret